7 reasons you need to eat more oats

 A study at Tufts University showed that antioxidants called avenanthramide found in oatmeal help prevent free radicals from damaging LDL cholesterol, thereby reducing the risk of cardiovascular disease.
 Also, beta-glucan, a soluble fibre found in oatmeal, has been proven effective in lowering cholesterol.

 Eating oats can slow the rise in blood glucose levels over a longer time period.
 Control of blood glucose and insulin levels is essential in preventing health risks such as diabetes.
-Oats are most effective when consumed as part of a low-fat, high-fibre diet taken along with plenty of exercises.
+Oats are most effective when consumed as part of a low-fat, high-fibre diet taken along with plenty of exercise.

 Ladies take note.
 Oatmeal, like other whole grains, contains plant lignans, which are thought to protect against breast and other hormone-dependent cancers.
 It also has phytochemicals that are believed to reduce a person’s risk of getting cancer.
 Research has shown that women who have a higher intake of dietary fibre have lower circulating oestrogen levels, which may lower the risk of breast cancer.